MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-an-external-table.md

 * It isn't possible to override the external table properties using the export command.
  For example, you can't export data in Parquet format to an external table whose data format is CSV.

 * The following properties are supported as part of the export command.
-Please see the [export to storage](export-data-to-storage.md) section for details:
+See the [export to storage](export-data-to-storage.md) section for details:
    * `sizeLimit`, `parquetRowGroupSize`, `distributed`.

 * If the external table is partitioned, exported artifacts will be written to their respective directories, according to the partition definitions as seen in the [example](#partitioned-external-table-example).